Mental Health Courses

 Provide recovery-oriented mental health services:

-Mental health services that are recovery-oriented focus on assisting people to achieve their goals, rather than on treating their illness.
+Mental health services that are recovery-oriented focus on assisting people to achieve their goals, rather than on treating their condition.
 This covers the skills and knowledge required to provide effective recovery-oriented mental health services.
 It includes working with individuals, families, carers and groups to promote their recovery within mental health services.

 Work collaboratively with the care network and other services: